Michael Ernest Sweet: Photography and writing

-Sweet is known for his oddly-framed, gritty, low-fi, close-up street photography, as well as for his use of cheap cameras, including disposable and instant cameras.
-He is the author of two street photography monographs, The Human Fragment, which earned him praise from photographers Jay Maisel and Roger Ballen, and Michael Sweet's Coney Island, which received praise from photographer Martin Parr.
-Sweet's grainy close-up black and white shots of Coney Island, earned him a "passing of the torch" in an endorsement from the Coney Island photographer Harold Feinstein, who spent most of his life documenting the famous urban beach.
+Sweet has made grainy black-and-white, oddly-framed, gritty, low-fi, close-up street photography.
+He has used cheap cameras, including disposable and instant cameras, and the Ricoh GR Digital.
+He is the author of two street photography monographs, The Human Fragment, and Michael Sweet's Coney Island.
 His photography often consists of "human fragments"—partial views of people on the street.
-His works are mainly presented in black and white, with a grainy texture.

-Sweet's photography has won both a portfolio and spotlight prize in Black and White Magazine, a 2020 LifeFramer Award, and a Popular Photography 2013 prize.
-Sweet has written for the Evergreen Review, Canadian Teacher Magazine, Reed Magazine, English Journal, Photo Life Magazine and others.
-He was a regular blogger for The Huffington Post photography section from 2014 until early 2017.
-Sweet has been a member of the curator team for the World Street Photography organization.
+Sweet's photography has won both portfolio and spotlight prizes in Black and White Magazine, and a 2nd prize and Editor's Pick in Life Framer's "Black & White" and "Human Body" awards in 2024.
+He has written for the Evergreen Review, Canadian Teacher Magazine, Reed Magazine, English Journal, Photo Life Magazine, and Digital Camera magazine in the UK.
+He was a regular contributor to The Huffington Post photography section from 2014 until early 2017.

 In 2018, Sweet appeared in Garry Winogrand: All Things Are Photographable, a feature-length documentary film on the life of photographer Garry Winogrand produced by Sasha Waters Freyer.
 In 2021, Sweet appeared in the film, Fill The Frame, a documentary about street photography in New York City.

 Sweet wrote for Canada's Photo Life magazine from 2015 until its closure in 2021.
-He now contributes regularly to the websites F-Stop Magazine and FStoppers.com.
+He now contributes regularly to F-Stop Magazine as a photography critic.
+Sweet has also been a regular contributor to Canadian Teacher Magazine since 2008.